-- OldCertPathValidationPolicyID [tas:CertPathValidationPolicyID] - The ID of the certification path validation policy to remove from the TLS server. - NewCertPathValidationPolicyID [tas:CertPathValidationPolicyID]

-The ID of the certification path validation policy to assign to the TLS server.
+- OldCertPathValidationPolicyID [tas:CertPathValidationPolicyID] The ID of the certification path validation policy to remove from the TLS server. - NewCertPathValidationPolicyID [tas:CertPathValidationPolicyID] The ID of the certification path validation policy to assign to the TLS server. - RESPONSE: This message is empty.

-- env:Sender ter:InvalidArgVal ter:OldCertPathValidationPolicyID - No certification path validation policy under the given OldCertPathValidationPolicyID is associated with the TLS server. - env:Sender ter:InvalidArgVal ter:NewCertPathValidationPolicyID

-No certification path validation policy under the given NewCertPathValidationPolicyID is stored in the device's keystore.
+- env:Sender ter:InvalidArgVal ter:OldCertPathValidationPolicyID No certification path validation policy under the given OldCertPathValidationPolicyID is associated with the TLS server. - env:Sender ter:InvalidArgVal ter:NewCertPathValidationPolicyID No certification path validation policy under the given NewCertPathValidationPolicyID is stored in the device's keystore.